Safe Living

 - Sliding glass doors should be secured with pins through the frame or have a "charlie bar" locking device.

-- Apartments located on the second floor, or higher, are safer.
+- Apartments located on the second floor or higher are safer.
 Being on the ground floor makes entry through windows easy.
-Ground floor windows should be secured with pins through the frame or key lock latches.
+Ground-floor windows should be secured with pins through the frame or key lock latches.

-- Hallways and stairwells should be well lit at night.
+- Hallways and stairwells should be well-lit at night.
 Mirrors to help you see around hallway corners are also important.

 - Is access to the complex limited to residents and guests?